GuidesAdvancedBlue-Green Deployments

 This feature is currently under private preview.
 If you would like access to Blue-Green deployments, please contact support.

-Blue-Green deployment is a deployment strategy that enables zero-downtime deployments by maintaining two identical production environments.
-This allows you to deploy new versions of your application, test them in a production-like environment, and then seamlessly switch traffic to the new version.
+Blue-Green deployment is a deployment strategy that enables zero-downtime deployments by maintaining two identical production slots.
+This allows you to deploy new versions of your application, test them in a production-like setting, and then seamlessly switch traffic to the new version.

 What is Blue-Green Deployment?

-In a Blue-Green deployment strategy, you maintain two separate but identical environments:
+In a Blue-Green deployment strategy, you maintain two separate but identical slots:

-• Blue Environment - Always serves production traffic
+• Blue slot - Always serves production traffic

-• Green Environment - Always serves as standby/preview for testing new deployments
+• Green slot - Always serves as standby/preview for testing new deployments

-At any time, one environment (Blue) serves live production traffic while the other (Green) is idle or serves preview traffic.
-When you’re ready to release a new version, you simply swap which environment receives production traffic.
+At any time, one slot (Blue) serves live production traffic while the other (Green) is idle or serves preview traffic.
+When you’re ready to release a new version, you simply swap which slot receives production traffic.

 How It Works